 Get Help

 Project Street Vet offers support to the pets and their owners homelessness and/or housing vulnerability.
-We are currently only able to assist pet parents in Southern California or where we have established teams.
+We are currently only able to assist pet parents in Los Angeles, San Diego, and Long Beach (CA), Atlanta (GA), Orlando and Webster (FL), and Brooklyn (NY).
 We will be updating our list of team locations in the near future.
-Our work is carried out mainly through “Street Vet Work,” free pet clinics, and financial assistance.
+Our work is carried out mainly through “Street Vet Work,” free pet clinics, and financial assistance, however financial assistance is limited to specific service areas.

 Project Street Vet mainly assists pet parents with treatments including, but not limited to: exams, vaccines, minor care, spay, neuter, limited diagnostics, end-of-life services and other needed routine care.
 Other treatments will be considered on a case-by-case basis pending prognosis of pet and funding availability.
 Project Street Vet does not fund for services already performed or resuscitation for pets.